codebude/QRCoder/readme.md

 Bitmap qrCodeImage = qrCode.GetGraphic(20, "#000ff0", "#0ff000");
 ```

-The third overload enables you to render a logo/image in the center of the QR code.
+The another overload enables you to render a logo/image in the center of the QR code.

 ```
 Bitmap qrCodeImage = qrCode.GetGraphic(20, Color.Black, Color.White, "C:\\Path\\to\\logo.jpg", 20);